 If your journal does not meet the criteria listed above, you may apply for a waiver.
 To be considered, include with your application a letter that explains why the journal is respected in its field with confirmation from a supervisor and/or Jefferson librarian.
 If you would like assistance determining the eligibility of a journal, please email AskALibrarian@jefferson.edu.

-First, email Anthony.Frisby@jefferson.edu to find out if funds remain for the year (FY19 funding is $30,000).
+First, email Anthony.Frisby@jefferson.edu to find out if funds remain for the year (total funds for the 2020-2021 academic year is $30,000).
 If funds are available, complete this application once your article has been accepted and you have an invoice for the APC.
 You will be notified via email (typically within 10 business days) with a decision and instruction for payment.

 Need assistance with writing or getting your work published?
 Contact the Office for Professional Writing, Publishing, and Communication for a free consultation.